jonathanburgossaldivia/windows-usb-installer-from-linux/README.md

 - Same as legacy mode but configure the uefi options of your motherboard.

 ## How to use win10_installer script (MSDOS file system with FAT32)
-important: FAT32 does not allow copying files larger than 4 gb
+Important: FAT32 does not allow copying files larger than 4 gb that's why the largest file of the windows installer is divided into 3 with wimlib-imagex.

 - Same as legacy mode but modify the path of your Windows iso.